Franklin's lost expedition: Literary works

-Fictional treatments of the expedition begin with Jules Verne's Journeys and Adventures of Captain Hatteras (1866), in which the novel's hero seeks to retrace Franklin's footsteps and discovers that the North Pole is dominated by an enormous volcano.
-Verne also remembers the efforts of Lady Franklin to discover the fate of her husband in Mistress Branican (1891), which stages a similar plot but is situated in Oceania and Australia instead of the North Pole.
-Mark Twain briefly satirised the fate of the expedition and its subsequent searches in the beginning of the story "Some Learned Fables for Good Old Boys and Girls" (1875).
-The German novelist Sten Nadolny's The Discovery of Slowness (1983; English translation 1987) takes on the entirety of Franklin's life, touching only briefly on his last expedition.

-Other recent novelistic treatments of Franklin include William T. Vollmann's The Rifles (1994), John Wilson's North With Franklin: The Journals of James Fitzjames (1999); and Dan Simmons's The Terror (2007), developed as a 2018 AMC television series of the same name.
-The expedition has also been the subject of a horror role-playing game supplement for Call of Cthulhu, The Walker in the Wastes.
-Clive Cussler's 2008 novel Arctic Drift incorporates the ordeal of the expedition as a central element in the story, and Richard Flanagan's Wanting (2009) deals with Franklin's deeds in both Tasmania and the Arctic.
-On 12 January 2012, BBC Radio 4 broadcast Erebus, a radio play based on the expedition by British poet Jo Shapcott.
-Kassandra Alvarado's 2013 novel The White Passage presents a vaguely science-fiction take on an alternative history of the expedition.

 Michael Palin's 2018 book, Erebus, The Story of a Ship, was described by The Guardian newspaper as "lively and diligent".
 He also produced a one-man show based on his book.
 A children's novel featuring the expedition, Chasing Ghosts – An Arctic Adventure by Nicola Pierce, was published in 2020.

 In 2017, The Breathing Hole, a play written by Colleen Murphy, premiered at the Stratford Festival, directed by Reneltta Arluk.
 In this play, the fates of the crew of Erebus and Terror are featured within the context of an epic saga spanning five hundred years.
 Commissioned to mark Canada's 150th anniversary and met with critical acclaim, the work involved artists from both Nunavut and the rest of Canada, including collaborations with Qaggiavuut Nunavut Performing Arts.
 In 2020, the play was published in a dual-language edition in English and in Natsilingmiutut syllabics—the Inuktitut dialect from where the story takes place in the central Arctic.

-The Ministry of Time (2024) by Kaliane Bradley is a science fiction novel in which First Lieutenant Graham Gore is brought to the present.
-Each chapter includes a historically accurate vignette from the expedition.